TheRealBond/Portfolio-1-Forest-Running/README.md

 - __Content__

+  - favcion provided the medal icon that is seen in the top of the browser tab next to the page title that gives charming medal appearance as all runners love a medal after a run [favcion.io](https://favicon.io/emoji-favicons/sports-medal).

   - Icons used for social media links in the Share your run section with others and the runner icon in the run type selection section are provided by [Font Awesome](https://fontawesome.com/)

   - [Weather widget](https://weatherwidget.io/) provided a great item to add to the website to provide weather information that would help the user plan their run, code used: